PhilipYip1988/python-tutorials/004_python_fundamental_datatypes/readme.md

 Note that text contained as part of a ```str``` must be enclosed in either a set of double quotations ```" "``` or single quotations ```' '```.
 For example

 ```
-"Hello"
+"hello"
-'Hello'
+'hello'
 ```

 When text is not enclosed in quotations Python looks for an inbuilt object name, or an object assigned by the user.
-For example when we type:
+For example when:

 ```
-Hello
+hello
 ```

-We are informed that the object ```Hello``` does not exist.
-We can verify this by looking at the variable inspector which can be accessed by right clicking empty space within the notebook file (requires the JupyterLab variable inspector extension to be installed):
+is input.
+Python displays an error because the object ```hello``` does not exist.
+This can be verified by looking at the variable inspector which can be accessed by right clicking empty space within the JupyterLab notebook file.
+This requires the JupyterLab Variable Inspector extension to be installed:

 ![002_variable_inspector](./images/002_variable_inspector.PNG)